Posted on behalf of Arnold Law Firm on November 12, 2015 in Auto Accident. Updated on February 24, 2022

 Last month, the program was presented at Will Rogers Middle School in Fair Oaks, California.
 Over 300 students attended the event, where they watched a local judge sentence a lengthy jail term to a DUI offender.

 Since its inception five years ago, over 50,000 students have taken part in the DUI Court in Schools program.

 In the United States, someone is injured in a drunk driving accident every 90 seconds.
 If you or a loved one has been the victim of a DUI car crash, you may be entitled to compensation for your losses.
-Contact the experienced DUI accident lawyers at the Arnold Law Firm today to discuss your legal options and rights.
+Contact an experienced Sacramento car accident attorney at the Arnold Law Firm today to discuss your legal options and rights.

 Call (916) 777-7777 or fill out our FREE Case Evaluation Form.